 One of our biggest assets as DC wedding photographers is our love of learning about different cultures.
-We come from diverse backgrounds ourselves and have significant international experience.
-For those reasons, we love learning about the specific traditions that make each Washington, DC, area wedding unique and special.
 We feel very fortunate to photograph weddings in metro areas that are so culturally diverse.
 Washington, DC; Baltimore, Maryland; and Philadelphia, Pennsylvania are wonderful melanges of different ethnic, religious and linguistic communities.
+We come from diverse backgrounds ourselves and have significant international experience.
+For those reasons, we are always excited to hear about the specific traditions that will make your Washington, DC, area wedding unique and special.

 With that in mind, this particular Washington, DC, area wedding was an absolute joy for us to photograph.
 The groom was Nigerian.
 The bride’s family came from neighboring Benin.
 This meant that we got to witness (and capture on film) a beautiful blend of two unique West African wedding traditions.
 For example, their Catholic wedding ceremony at St. Mary of the Mills Catholic Church was conducted in both English and French.
 The bride, the groom, the wedding party, the bride’s and groom’s families and all the invited wedding guests also danced in the church as the choir sang French wedding songs.
 Even for Pete, who has lived in a different part of West Africa, the ceremony was a delicious new experience.